-This legal strategy – also called debt negotiation – is like debt management in that a representative will try to negotiate improved terms for you as well as pay your bills from the money you deposit.
+This legal strategy – also called debt negotiation – is like debt management.
+A representative will try to negotiate improved terms for you and pay your bills from your deposit money.
 The difference is that with the settlement, the representative will attempt to get forgiveness for a portion of the principal in exchange for payment of the settlement at a certain time.

 Remember that this tack will damage your credit since you will cease paying your creditors until you have amassed enough cash to wipe out the debt.
 Also, the IRS will treat the amount forgiven as taxable income.